Dennis O'Connor (judge)

 Dennis R. O'Connor, OC OOnt was the Associate Chief Justice of Ontario from 2001–2012 and sat on the Court of Appeal for Ontario from 1998–2012.

-O'Connor attended De La Salle College and Osgoode Hall Law School of York University in Toronto.
+O'Connor attended De La Salle College and Osgoode Hall Law School of York University in Toronto, Ontario.
 He practised law from 1973 until 1976.
-From 1976 to 1980 he became a teacher at the University of Western Ontario Faculty of Law and from there went to practise litigation at Borden, Elliot in Toronto.
-He was a negotiator for the Government of Canada in the Yukon land claim debate.
+From 1976 to 1980, he was a teacher at the University of Western Ontario Faculty of Law and subsequently practised litigation at Borden, Elliot in Toronto.
+Between 1980-1984, he was a negotiator for the Government of Canada in the Yukon land claims process.

-He was eventually appointed to the Ontario Court of Appeal in 1998 and was elevated to Associate Chief Justice of Ontario in 2001.
+He was appointed to the Ontario Court of Appeal in 1998 and was elevated to Associate Chief Justice of Ontario in 2001.